taeukkang09/PhotoWall/README.md

 # PhotoWall

+A photo repository search app made for the Shopify Fall 2021 Backend-Developer Intern Challenge.
+Use the search bar to search for your favourite images, and see them displayed in a grid.
+This project uses React.js and the Axios package to access the Unsplash API, where we can download images for free.

 ## Get your own Access Key for Unsplash API

 Before running, generate your own Unsplash API access key by visiting https://unsplash.com/developers,